bathejaakshay/Competitive-Problems-in-C-/Dynamic_Programming.md

 ```
 ---
 #### [18.
 Unbounded 0/1 Knapsack](https://www.codingninjas.com/codestudio/problems/unbounded-knapsack_1215029?source=youtube&campaign=striver_dp_videos&utm_source=youtube&utm_medium=affiliate&utm_campaign=striver_dp_videos&leftPanelTab=1)
 Similar to 0/1 Knapsack with a difference that we have infinite bags with weight w and value v.
+It just means that you can take each item multiple times.
 **Note**: In case of infinite supply ques the base cases are different and important

 ```